-Hourly counts of fish passage at the Miles Lake site were made available by Shane Shepherd at the ADF&G Miles Lake weir (figure 2, bottom panel).
+Hourly counts of fish passage at the Miles Lake site were made available by Shane Shepherd at the ADF&G Miles Lake weir (figure 3, bottom panel).
 Hourly counts from the North and South bank sonars were summed, and then binned into both quarter-day (i.e. 6 hour) counts, and daily (24 hour) counts.
 The choice of bin size is somewhat arbitrary, the quarter-day counts appear to preserve most of the "pulses" of fish moving through, while removing some of the high frequency variability of the hourly counts.
+The lower delta counts do seem to respond quite quickly to fishing periods, with consistent declines in fish passage concomitant with fishing periods (fig. 3).